intarchboard/program-rfced-future/draft-iab-rfcefdp-rfced-model.md

 ## RSCE Performance Evaluation

 Periodically, the IETF LLC will evaluate the performance of the RSCE, including a call for confidential input from the community.
-The IETF LLC will produce a draft performance evaluation for the RSAB (not including the RSCE), which will provide feedback to the IETF LLC.
+The IETF LLC will produce a draft evaluation of the RSCE's performance for review by RSAB members other than the RSCE, who will provide feedback to the IETF LLC.

 ## Temporary RSCE Appointment